-Stress is a necessary and adaptive aspect of life.
-However, in today’s world, our stressors can become all-consuming.
-For many, vacation is the only stress management tool we know.
-How do we move beyond “getting away from it all” to reclaim the joy of day-to-day life?
-Join counselor and coach Julie Geeting to explore the spectrum of stress and how to begin redefining your relationship with it.
+Join us in the Oak Room for a nutritious meal from the PALM Café while learning from counselor and coach Lara Pennington, who will explore the spectrum of stress and how to begin redefining your relationship with it.
+Stress is a necessary and adaptive aspect of life; however, in today’s world, stressors can become all-consuming.
+For many, vacation is the only stress management tool they know.
+How do you move beyond “getting away from it all” to reclaim the joy of day-to-day life?

 Imagine you’re sitting in a meeting for work.
 Your boss is talking about planning for the next quarter.
 You have a notebook out and you’re scribbling notes.
 Then, you hear a ding from your phone, which is lying face-down on the table next to you.
 You start to wonder who it’s from, what it’s about, and if you need to check it.
 You quickly glance at it to make sure it’s not something pressing.
 In the time since you first heard the ding, you’ve completely switched gears in your brain and missed several minutes of discussion on the next quarter’s goals.